pollfish/docs/terms/researcher.md

 **2.1**  Researcher hereby represents, warrants and undertakes that it will:

 (a) comply with the GDPR with regard to processing of the Shared Personal Data comprising of Personal Data of EU and Swiss Citizens.
-If located outside the EU, Researcher shall comply with the **Standard contractual clauses for the transfer of personal data from the Community to third countries (controller to controller transfers) incorporated as Exhibit A (including Appendixes thereof) in this Controller to Controller Agreement.**
+If located outside the EU, Researcher shall comply with the **Standard contractual clauses for the transfer of personal data from the Community to third countries (controller to controller transfers) incorporated as Exhibit A (including annexes thereof) in this Controller to Controller Agreement.**

 (b) comply with all further Personal Data Protection Legislation applicable to Researcher&#39;s business.